annebrown/content-data/content/3.tools/vite/env-vars.md

 Vite uses [dotenv](https://github.com/motdotla/dotenv) to load env vars from `.env` files.

-As well, env vars may already be present in an app env prior to executing Vite.
+As well, env vars may already be present in app env prior to executing Vite.

 ## Security